A short story on my journey onto a self hosted site with SiteGround

 I know I have heaps to learn but I have found some amazingly supportive online forums and an almost overwhelming array of resources.
 I have learnt loads already and I’m excited for the future.

-If YOU are looking to upgrade or start a new venture I’d highly recommend SiteGround, clicking on the image below you will take you to their site.
+If YOU are looking to upgrade or start a new venture I’d highly recommend SiteGround, Click on the image below to find out more information on prices and the different packages they offer.